orontee/taranis/README.md

 The application configuration can be modified from the application itself, using the "Parameters…"  menu entry.
-Instructions follow regarding some settings; Other settings should be self-explanatory;
+Instructions follow regarding some parameters; Others should be self-explanatory.

 ### Shutdown logo

-Another parameter allows to enable/disable generation of a shutdown logo.
+One parameter allows to enable/disable generation of a shutdown logo.
 Instructions are given in [Desktop integration](./docs/desktop_integration.md#shutdown-logo) on how to setup the device to effectively display this logo on power off.